Beth Jelfs

 Beth's research interests are in adaptive signal processing especially statistical signal processing and signal characterisation.
 In particular, she is interested in the intersection of signal processing and machine learning and how signal processing techniques can be used to inform machine learning algorithms.

-Beth also has a specific interest in how these techniques can be applied to multichannel and multimodal data, particularly with reference to biomedical and neural applications.
+Beth also has a specific interest in how these techniques can be applied to multichannel and multimodal data, particularly with reference to complex systems, for example neural data.

 Expertise related to UN Sustainable Development Goals